rebeam-org-zz/pandocker/README.md

 1. Have a look at [mathjax-pandoc-filter](https://github.com/lierdakil/mathjax-pandoc-filter) for an alternative for maths - convert to SVG so we don't need mathjax.
 This would also allow using a completely self-contained html output with `--self-contained` argument to pandoc.

-2. Add [puppeteer](https://developers.google.com/web/tools/puppeteer) to the container to allow export of PDF from HTML.
-This would remove the need to battle latex, and allow use of one set of styling for HTML and PDF.
+2. Add [puppeteer](https://developers.google.com/web/tools/puppeteer) to the container to allow export of PDF from HTML, avoiding the need for latex and using the same styling as HTML.

 ## Graphviz filter